daniel-munro/rat-twas-hub/jekyll/about.md

 #### Predictive models and weights.

 The predictive models for all analyses were generated using the default [Pantry (Pan-transcriptomic phenotyping) pipeline](https://github.com/PejLab/Pantry).
 Weights were generated from all available RNA phenotypes, and multiple RNA phenotype PCs and genotype PCs were used as covariates.
+See the [RatGTEx Portal](https://ratgtex.org) for information on the RNA-seq data sources and processing.

 #### Interpretation of low significance models.